 In the Primary Phase, learners in the Remedial Stream are further supported by a multi-disciplinary team of Remedial Therapists, Educational Psychologists, Occupational Therapists and Speech Therapists on a needs basis.
 Therefore, a holistic approach to every child’s learning takes place.

-Having a balanced school career is important and we encourage our learners to take part in extra mural activities like swimming, art club, Chess, Zumba, netball, athletics, softball and more!
+Having a balanced school career is important and we encourage our learners to take part in extra mural activities like Swimming, Arts and Crafts, Chess, Zumba, Netball, Athletics, Softball, Lego, Computers, Yoga and more!

 If a learner reaches a point where they appear to be ready to return to a mainstream school environment this will be recommended by Orion.